 • Commenced and completed a second phase reverse circulation drill program at the El Reventon Project, located in the state of Durango, Mexico, where core drilling in 2007 had returned significant silver values.
-The results from the recent 2,170 meter/17 reverse circulation drill hole program, was successful in further expanding the Reventon Breccia.
+The results from the 2,170 metre/17 reverse circulation drill hole program, was successful in further expanding the Reventon Breccia.
 The zone, which had no previous drilling until acquired by the Company in 2007, has now been tested by 21 drill holes.
 Twelve holes from the second phase program intersected significant silver values.
 Highlights include 91.4 metres of 87 grams per tonne silver containing an intercept of 19.8 metres of 176.4 grams per tonne sliver; and 80.8 metres of 71.9 grams per tonne silver containing an intercept of 7.6 metres of 234.5 grams per tonne silver.
+The Company is currently assessing its plans for the property, which could include bringing in a joint venture partner.